 The feudal system helped lords establish a sort of central power after the end of the Roman Empire.
 The lords lacked the means and resources to directly assert their authority over the lands.

 So they used the feudal system as an alternate way of asserting this authority.
 Europe was also besieged by various invaders from the East.

 There was a desperate need for the lords, such as those of the Carolingian Empire, to muster enough force to counter these invaders.
 Feudalism played an instrumental role in making this possible.

 Feudalism began at the start of the 9th century in Medieval Europe and began more structured with more rigid rules as the middle ages progressed.

-Feudalism ended with the medieval period as the Renaissance started to begin in Europe around the 15th and 16th century.
+Feudalism ended with the medieval period as the Renaissance started to begin in Europe around the 15th and 16th centuries.

 A key problem with the feudal system was that it hindered the true consolidation of power.
 The king or the lord didn’t have absolute or direct power over all land.
-Instead, he had to rely on the lords who in turn owned this land.
+Instead, he had to rely on the lords who in turn had ownership of this land.

 The powerful could persecute the weak and the poor with immunity.
 Similarly, the king would impose harsh laws on the vassals without any resource for the latter.

 This disparity ultimately led to events like the Barons’ Wars in England.
 It also led to a struggle for a more just and equal distribution of power, laying the foundations of modern democracy in Europe.